new-proimage/insanely-big-tables/README.md

 ## Insanely Big Tables

-### Overview
+### Why [TodoMVC](http://todomvc.com/) doesn't cut it
+Performance of JavaScript, particularly of MVC frameworks becomes an issue due to fact that simple website become an enterprise apps.

+TodoMVC shows you the framework but tells nothing about its performance.
-This project is intended to research the behavior of frameworks and components that allows to build tables.
+This project is intended to research the behavior of JavaScript frameworks on big data.
+It's not only the code demonstration of the framework but also its performance (updates, scroll, bindings) utilizing relatively big amount of data.
-Candidates are chosen with the support of two-way bindings.

-### Idea
+### Tests description
-The idea and motivation behind the test are the following.
-The library is required to build a table, with two-way binding capability, which will be updated continuously in relatively fast speed but not in batches.
+The JS MVC frameworks are challenged to check their behavior on big (seriously big) tables that can be be updated continuously in relatively fast speed but not in batches.
 For example, a new record might be added every half of a second out of several thousands.
 So, the table should be updated fast, and possess smooth scrolling while adding at the same time.